neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ## Getting Started

-This library can be used as CommonJS/ES module or directly referencing in web page html.
+This library can be used as CommonJS/ES module or directly referenced in web page html.

 ### Install CommonJS/ES module